Founded in 1967 by Robert Fusaro, the U of M Shotokan Karate Club is one of the oldest Student Sport Clubs at the U of M.

 The Club is devoted to the study of Traditional Japanese Karate, for self-development, self-defense, fitness, sport, and fun!
 Shotokan Karate is an empty-hand fighting system consisting of kicks, blocks, and punches harnessing the entire body mass to deliver strikes in a balanced and efficient manner.
 To develop practical self-defense based on kata, we incorporate pressure points, grappling, trapping, smashing, and striking.
 Classes consist of solo and partner training to learn kihon (basics), kata (forms), and kumite (working with a partner).
 Learning traditional karate means learning a new way to move, with control and awareness.

 Our members receive some of the highest quality karate instruction in the nation from instructors with years of experience.
 The club also competes in several intercollegiate tournaments throughout the year, including our own annually hosted U of M Karate Tournament.
-The club also engages in fun social events including picnics, dinners, bowling, and movie nights.
+The club also engages in fun social events.

 Come in for practice and see what it’s all about!
 You may join at any point in the semester.
 No prior martial arts experience is necessary to train with us.
 Just show up for class wearing some comfortable exercise clothing, and avoid wearing watches, bracelets, and other jewelry.
 A uniform can be purchased later if you decide to join.